tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 your webserver to redirect all requests to a single PHP script which then processes the request and decides what content to display.

-Lets take a look at a little example:
+Let's take a look at a little example:

 ### The Traditional Approach

 First lets look at the traditional approach of using PHP.
-Lets create 2 files inside an empty folder, the first one we'll call `page1.php`:
+Let's create 2 files inside an empty folder, the first one we'll call `page1.php`:

 ```php